hanrach/group_2/README.md

 Milestone 2: [Final report draft](https://hanrach.github.io/group_2/docs/final-report-draft.html)

 Milestone 3: See the usage below to create the final report.
-Note that the repository comes with clean directories (without data, images and knitted documents).
+Note that the repository comes with clean directories (without data and images).

 ## Usage